MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 We need an MIR representation for two things:

 - To get the window function expressions to rendering, where we’ll apply the prefix sum.
-(Alternatively, we could recover windowing from the patterns that get created when the current HIR lowering compiles away the windowing.)
+(Alternatively, we could recover window functions from the patterns that get created when the current HIR lowering compiles away window functions.)
 - To have optimizer transforms for some important special cases of window functions, e.g., for TopK patterns.
 (Alternatively, we could apply these transforms in the HIR-to-MIR lowering.)
 1. *Create a dedicated enum variant in `MirRelationExpr`:*
     - I think this is better than 2., because Map (and MirScalarExprs in general) should have the semantics that they can be evaluated by just looking at one input element, while a window function needs to look at large parts of a window partition.
 If we were to put window functions into scalar expressions, then we would need to check lots of existing code that is processing MirScalarExprs that they are not getting unpleasantly surprised by window functions.
-    - Compared to 3., it might be easier to skip windowing in many transforms.
+    - Compared to 3., it might be easier to skip window functions in many transforms.
 This is both good and bad:
         - We can get a first version done more quickly.
 (And then potentially add optimizations later.)
         - But we might leave some easy optimization opportunities on the table, which would come from already-existing transform code for `Reduce`.
    - A new `MirRelationExpr` variant would mean we have to modify about 12-14 transforms (`LetRec` is pattern-matched in 12 files in the `transform` crate, `TopK` 14 times.
 See also [the recent LetRec addition](https://github.com/MaterializeInc/materialize/commit/9ac8e060d82487752ba28c42f7b146ff9f730ca3) for an example of how it looks when we add a new `MirRelationExpr` variant.)
-   - (When considering sharing a new many-to-many Reduce variant between windowing and TopK, we should keep in mind that the output columns are different: TopK keeps exactly the existing columns, but a window function adds an extra column.)
+   - (When considering sharing a new many-to-many Reduce variant between window functions and TopK, we should keep in mind that the output columns are different: TopK keeps exactly the existing columns, but a window function adds an extra column.)
 2. An argument can also be made for hiding window functions in `MirScalarExpr`:
     - This seems scary to me, because scalar expressions should generally produce exactly one value by looking at exactly one record, which is not true for window functions.
 It's hard to tell that none of the code that is dealing with scalar expressions would suddenly break.
     - `MirScalarExpr` can occur in several places (JoinClosure, etc.), so we would have to attend to window functions in the lowerings of each of these.